tellor-io/dataSpecs/README.md

 ## New Data - New QueryType
 e.g. txn data from a brand new chain
 Make a PR in this repo to define and add a new `QueryType`.md file in the "types" folder.
 You can then add new data type to the dataspecs.json and the specific query to the catalog.md

+Note:  All parameters are input as lowercase.
+All new types are camel-case.

 # Maintainers <a name="maintainers"> </a>
 This repository is maintained by the [Tellor team](https://github.com/orgs/tellor-io/people)